SagiAbd/imdb_movie_recommendation/README.md

 # IMDB Top 250 Movie Recommendation
-IMDB Top 250 Movie Recommendation is a movie recommendation system based on the top 250 IMDB movies.
+IMDB Top 250 Movie Recommendation is a summary based movie recommendation system over the top 250 IMDB movies.
 It uses Selenium for web scraping, TF-IDF for text vectorization, and cosine similarity for recommendation calculations.

 ## Key Features